LuftieTheAnonymous/Web3Hackers-DAO/README.md

 ## 🧭 Overview

-W3b Builders DAO is a system built to **track** activity, **evaluate** the awards, and **reward** contributors in the discord community for their work, effort put into the work and really dedicate to build the community together.
+W3b Hackers DAO is a system built to **track** activity, **evaluate** the awards, and **reward** contributors in the discord community for their work, effort put into the work and really dedicate to build the community together.

-Whether you're a developer, contributor, or Web3 Builders Community member — welcome aboard!
+Whether you're a developer, contributor, or Web3 Hackers Community member — welcome aboard!

 ---